jmorx3/Moran-Jess-webdev/README.md

 <b> Developing Locally </b>

-Here's how to get up an running on your machine,
+Here's how to get up and running on your machine,

 1. git clone https://github.com/jmorx3/moran-jess-webdev.git